SanjayBere/Natural-Language-Processing-Projects/README.md

 # Natural-Language-Processing-Projects

+Description about repository:
-This repository consists of all my NLP Projects
+• This repository consists of all my Natural Language Processing (NLP) projects.
+• Datasets are provided in each of the folders above, and also the solution to the problem statements have been provided.

+• Please do star the repository, if it helped you in anyway.